tgoldman1/GettingCleaningData_project/README.md

 Use sub() and gsub() to rename column names with tidy-like easy to read labels.
 This includes using camelBack naming, removing paretheses and dashes, and adding more descriptive labels to allow for easier reading of the variable names.
+*Note: Although it may be recommended to have all lowercase names, in this case, I would argue that camelBack naming is better given the length and readability of the labels.

 ### Part 5: Creating a Second Tidy Data Set
 Use the output from Part 4 and reshape2 library for functions melt and dcast to